maddenp-noaa/wxvx/README.md

 Invoking `wxvx -c config.yaml -t grids` would stage the forecast and baseline grids on disk, only; `-t stats` would produce statistics via MET tools, but also stage grids if they are not already available; and `-t plots` would plot statistics, but also _produce_ statistics (and stage grids) if they are not already available.

+## Miscellaneous

+When `wxvx` extracts grids from the forecast dataset and writes them to netCDF files to be processed by MET, it decorates them with certain [CF Metadata](https://cfconventions.org/) as [required by MET](https://metplus.readthedocs.io/projects/met/en/main_v11.0/Users_Guide/data_io.html#requirements-for-cf-compliant-netcdf).
+See [this database](https://cfconventions.org/Data/cf-standard-names/current/build/cf-standard-name-table.html) for CF standard names and units.

 ## Development

 1. In the `base` environment of a [Miniforge](https://github.com/conda-forge/miniforge) installation, install the [`condev`](https://github.com/maddenp/condev) package.
 Add the flags `-c conda-forge --override-channels` to the `conda create` command if using a non-conda-forge conda installation.